kannanvijayan-zz/Thoughts/binjs_part1.md

 of the source it loads, regardless of whether that code is about to run or not*.

-What's interesting is that JS engines already realize this to some degree, and try their best to avoid fully parsing as much code as they can get away with.
-This technique is called lazy parsing, and all major JS engines employ it.
+What's interesting is that JS engines already realize this to some degree and try their best to avoid fully parsing as much code as they can get away with.
+This technique is called lazy parsing and all major JS engines employ it.
 When code is first loaded, most functions are not fully parsed.
-Instead, a faster "syntax-error-only" parse is run to check for errors.
+Instead a faster "syntax-error-only" parse is run to check for errors.
 Later on, if the function is called, it will be re-parsed with a "full" parser to generate bytecode for execution.

-This technique delays heavyweight parsing until after page-load, on the hopes that the function is only called after page-load is finished (or better yet, never).
-This increases the total time spent parsing the function (if it is ever called), but can be a worthwhile trade-off for the improvement in start-up time.
+This technique delays heavyweight parsing until after page-load on the hopes that the function is only called after page-load is finished (or better yet never).
+This increases the total time spent parsing the function if it is ever called, but can be a worthwhile trade-off for the improvement in start-up time.

 Unfortunately we've basically reached the far end of the performance curve for optimizing the parsing of existing JS syntax.
-Worse, recent syntax additions to the language (e.g. destructuring syntax) has added more ambiguity and parsing complexity, resulting in slower parsing times overall.
+Worse, recent syntax additions to the language, such as [destructuring syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), has added more ambiguity and parsing complexity, resulting in slower parsing times overall.

 To get a sense of why we've decided on the approach we took with Binary AST